Publication Date: 2011

 – (excludes a word)

 Google Books can be very frustrating because often much of the book is missing and you are expected to purchase it to read the full content.
-So after you put in your search term you are interested in (eg biodiesel), and get some results up, you should then go immediately to the (on the left - above 'About this box') and type in a particular word or term you are interested in (eg CO2 emissions) you should get a number of pages pop up.
+So after you put in your search term you are interested in (eg biodiesel), and get some results up, you should then go immediately to the search box (on the left - above 'About this box') and type in a particular word or term you are interested in (eg CO2 emissions) you should get a number of pages pop up.
 Choose one that looks useful - you should get some good results this way!